-The starting point for the state-specific Latino GDP estimates in this report is the U.S. Latino GDP calculations undertaken by Hamilton, Fienup, Hayes-Bautista, and Hsu in the LDC U.S. Latino GDP Report (Hamilton et al. 2019, 2020).
-Those calculations are based on publicly available national economic data as well as a wide set of nation-wide measures of Latino-specific demographics and economic activity.
-The state-specific Latino GDP calculations start with the U.S. Latino GDP estimates and add standard state-level economic datasets, along with a wide set of state-specific measures of Latino demographics and Latino economic activity.
+The starting point for the MSA-specific Latino GDP estimates in this report is the U.S. Latino GDP calculations undertaken by Hamilton, Fienup, Hayes-Bautista, and Hsu in the LDC U.S. Latino GDP Report (Hamilton et al. 2019, 2020, 2021b) and the State Latino GDP calculations undertaken by the same authors in the Bank of America State Latino GDP Report (Hamilton et al. 2021a).
+The U.S. calculations are based on publicly available national income and product accounts (NIPA) data as well as a wide set of nation-wide measures of Latino-specific demographic, housing, labor market, and other economic activities.
+The state-specific Latino GDP calculations start with the U.S. Latino GDP estimates and add state-level income and product account data, along with a wide set of state-specific measures of Latino demographics, housing, and labor market activity.
+Likewise, the MSA-specific Latino calculations start with the corresponding State Latino GDP estimates and utilize MSA-level income and product account data along with Latino specific measures of demographics, and housing market and labor market activities.

-For national and state Latino GDP, we compute Latino versions of seven major expenditure components across many commodity definitions of economic activity.
+For national, state and MSA Latino GDP, we compute Latino versions of seven major expenditure components across many commodity definitions of economic activity.
 The level of detail includes 71 categories of commodities for the U.S. analysis.
-Those categories are aggregated into 21 broader commodity categories for the state-level analysis.
+Those categories are aggregated into 21 broader commodity categories for the state- and aggregated into 15 categories for the MSA-level analyses.
 Our analysis requires detailed data from the U.S. Bureau of Economic analysis on GDP, income, expenditure, employment, and prices across all of the states and the nation.
 We also utilize the U.S. Input-Output (I-O) table, the foundation for the national income accounting system that produces GDP breakouts by expenditure type, income type, and industry sector.
 This effort also requires data on economic and demographic activity broken out by ethnicity, so that we can compute Latino shares of expenditures at a detailed industrial sector level.
 The Latino-specific data are sourced from the American Community Survey (BOC-ACS), integrated public use microdata series (BOC-UMN-IPUMS), the American Housing Survey (BOC-AHS), the Current Population Survey (BOC-CPS), the Population Estimates program (BOC-POPEST), the Housing Vacancy Survey (BOC-HVS), and the Consumer Expenditure Survey (BLS-CEX).
 The Latino GDP is calculated as the sum of Latino-specific measures of the seven major expenditure categories.

-To compute the industry breakdowns of Latino GDP, for the states and the nation, we utilize BEA measures of income by type for all ethnicities, along with IPUMS data on Latino income by type.
+To compute the industry breakdowns of Latino GDP, for the MSAs, states and nation, we utilize BEA measures of income by type for all ethnicities, along with IPUMS data on Latino income by type.
 These data provide a way to calculate Latino-specific versions of three major income categories across 21 industries.
 The sum of these major income categories provides the industry breakdown of Latino GDP.

 As with standard GDP estimates by the BEA, our Latino GDP estimates are based on a detailed bottom-up calculation.
-The State Latino measures can be decomposed to seven major expenditure components, and they can be split out into 21 separate industrial sectors.
+The Metro Latino measures can be decomposed to seven major expenditure components, and they can be split out into 15 separate industrial sectors.
 The seven expenditure categories are: Personal Consumption, Residential Investment, Nonresidential Investment, Change in Inventories, Exports, Imports, and Government Consumption and Investment.
-The 21 industrial sectors are provided in the following table:
+The 15 industrial sectors are provided in the following table:

-5 Commodities and industries both follow the NAICS classification scheme, but are conceptually different in that industries are the outputs of the production processes by sector, and commodities are the inputs to the production process by sector.
+&lt;sup>5 Commodities and industries both follow the NAICS classification scheme, but are conceptually different in that industries are the outputs of the production processes by sector, and commodities are the inputs to the production process by sector.